hpsaturn/espnow-joystick/README.md

 ## Proto Definitions

-*Only for information*, **you don't need to do anything here**.
+Only for information, **you don't need to do anything here**.
 This the current payload protocol that use the library for default.
 But you only need set the messages like the examples, i.e: `jm.bA = 1;` in your code.

 ```cpp
 syntax = "proto2";